andreassolberg/jso/README.md

 * [JSO Documentation](http://oauth.no/jso/)

 ## NOTICE: This is the preparations for the final version 4.0 of JSO

 The main news about 4.0 is the use of ES6 syntax, babel and webpack.

+Check the `version1` branch for the older stable release.

 ## How to use